plone/cookieplone-templates/project_classic/{{ cookiecutter.__folder_name }}/README.md

 This monorepo consists of three distinct sections: `backend`, `frontend`, and `devops`.

-- **backend**: Houses the API and Plone installation, utilizing pip instead of buildout, and includes a policy package named {{ cookiecutter.python_package_name }}.
+- **backend**: Houses Plone installation, utilizing pip instead of buildout, and includes a policy package named {{ cookiecutter.python_package_name }}.
-- **frontend**: Contains the React (Volto) package.
 - **devops**: Encompasses Docker Stack, Ansible playbooks, and Cache settings.

 ### Why This Structure? 🤔

-- All necessary codebases to run the site are contained within the repo (excluding existing addons for Plone and React).
+- All necessary codebases to run the site are contained within the repo (excluding existing addons for Plone).
 - Specific GitHub Workflows are triggered based on changes in each codebase (refer to .github/workflows).
 - Simplifies the creation of Docker images for each codebase.
 - Demonstrates Plone installation/setup without buildout.